kleinerman/dobie/docs/front_end_specs.rst

 To get all the Zones see Get Zones
 To get all the Doors from a Zone, see Get Doors

-With the ID of the Visit Doors Group and the ID of the door, the following method should be sent to the server:
+With the ID of the Visit Door Group and the ID of the door, the following method should be sent to the server:

 **Method:** PUT